sherwooddev/stayonaboat/README.md

 # StayOnABoat

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4.
 The project scope is to generate a site for people to list boats for rental.
-Current state of the project includes working functionality for API services consisting of authentication, adding, retrieval and deletion of records from a MongoDB database.
-ToDo includes: updating of records, additional validation, scheduling and beautification.
+Current state of the project includes working functionality for API services consisting of authentication, adding, retrieval, update and deletion of records from a MongoDB database.
+ToDo includes: refactoring of menu items like the add button, additional validation, scheduling and beautification.

 ## Running the Application